Winners and losers in Trump's first budget plan

 —EPA, facing a 31.4 percent cut, or $2.6 billion.
 The plan would cut 3,200 jobs at the agency, eliminate a new plan for tighter regulations on power plants, and "zero out" programs to clean up the Great Lakes and the Chesapeake Bay.

-—Health and Human Services, facing the largest cut in dollar terms: $12.6 billion, or 16.2 percent.
+—Health and Human Services, facing a $12.6 billion cut, or 16.2 percent.
 The plan would cut $5.8 billion from the nearly $32 billion National Institutes of Health, the nation's premier medical research agency, bringing its total to $25.9 billion.
 It's not clear what research on diseases or disorders would lose the most money, although the budget plan specifically calls for elimination of a division that focuses on global health.
 Already, the NIH's budget hasn't kept pace with inflation over the last decade, making it dramatically harder for scientists around the country to win money for research projects into potential new treatments or better understanding of disease.

 —Labor Department.
 A more than 20 percent cut, or $2.5 billion.
 To be eliminated: a $434 million program that has helped more than 1 million people 55 and older find jobs, according to the department.
 The blueprint says the Senior Community Service Employment Program is inefficient and unproven.